emmajanedrews/base-template/_posts/2017-05-04-pre-marketing-matters-.md

 My sellers were thrilled that they didn’t have to have their home on the market for a long time, managing weeks of showings.
 The buyers were also thrilled that they were able to buy the home they really wanted.

-The next time you’re selecting an agent to help you market your home for sale, remember some carefully thought out pre-marketing can make a big difference.&nbsp;
+The next time you’re selecting an agent to help you market your home for sale, remember some carefully thought out pre-marketing can make a big difference.
 <br>
 <br>If I can help you with anything in the wonderful world of real estate, please feel free to email me or give me a call.
 I look forward to hearing from you!